nielskee/draft-articles/TechnicalHiringPart2.md

   disciplines - test automation, product design, accessibility, broad industry knowledge - anything.

-- **Self-improving** : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
+- **Self&#8209;improving** : evidence of personal or open&#8209;source
+  projects is great, as well as attendance at any local meetups or conferences.
 I like to see people who are engaged in a wider technical community, although I have some important caveats on this later.
-Initiatives, experiments and innovation that people do on the job are things I always see as signs of self-improvement too.
+Initiatives, experiments and innovation that people do on the job are things I always see as signs of self&#8209;improvement too.

 - **Coaches** : I'm reassured when I see some signs that this person helps other people, because it gives me a good sense of how someone